|

 split by the thin horizon—

 The judges for the 1994 competition were Christopher Herold and June Hymas.
-To see their comments on the winning haiku, click the link for 1994 on the Judges' Commentary page.
+See the web page of comments from the judges.
+Here are the winning haiku:

 digging potatoes